spoonapps/docs/getting_started/samples/3-dotnet.md

 #### Build the Image

 For this project, we'll need .NET 4.0.
-The Spoon team has published a suite of .NET images in the **spoonbrew** user account.
 To pull the .NET 4 image, run the following command:

 ```
-> spoon pull spoonbrew/dotNet:4.0
+> spoon pull microsoft/dotnet:4.0
 ```

 To build the image, we'll construct a SpoonScript.
 The script should take the compiled Server executable, along with any DLLs, copy them into a new container, and build an image from this container.
 Below is the **spoon.me** file for the example project used in this tutorial.